 Home | Renée del Gaudio Architecture

-Recent Work
+Work

 Design Philosophy

-Authentic (‘au then tic’) 1. of undisputed origin; genuine.
+Authentic (au-then-tic)1. of undisputed origin; genuine.
 2. representing one’s true nature or beliefs.